TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 ```
 :::

-## Time Integration
+## Time integration

-The semi discretization of the heat equation leads to a linear system of first order ODEs.
+The semi discretization of the heat equation leads to a linear system of first order ODEs, {eq}`modedif1`.
 The next step is to integrate this system over time.
-Our choice for time integration would be the explicit Euler scheme.
+Our choice for time integration would be the explicit Euler scheme, since this is the most simple one.
 Application of explicit Euler to Eq. {eq}`modedif1` yields

 $$
   \frac{T^{n+1}_m-T^n_m}{\Delta t} = \kappa \, \frac{T^n_{m+1}-2T^n_m+T^n_{m-1}}{\Delta x^2}\, , \quad m=1,\ldots,M-1\, , \quad n =0,1,2,\ldots
 $$

-with $\Delta t$ the time step and $T^n_m \approx T(m\Delta x,n\Delta t)$ a discrete function, which
+with $\Delta t$ the time step and $T^n_m \approx T(m\Delta x,n\Delta t)$ a discrete grid function, which
 represents the wanted numerical solution to the heat equation, Eq. {eq}`diffusion1`, at time step $n$ and grid point $m$.
 We can re-arrange this equation as follows